Masterpiece worth $4.7 million visits the doctor

 The tour was made possible by a collaboration between the National Gallery and the charity Paintings in Hospitals, which says its mission is to use "world-class art to inspire hope and boost well-being for patients, carers and communities."

-Amisha Karia, the head of collection, loans and programming at the charity, told CNN that it was "brilliant" to be working with the National Gallery in order to "inspire better health and wellbeing" by placing art in a care environment.
+Amisha Karia, the head of collection, loans and programming at the charity, told CNN that it was "brilliant" to be working with the National Gallery in order to "inspire better health and well-being" by placing art in a care environment.

 "There is a lot of evidence suggesting that art can ease anxiety, stress, depression, reduce the lengths of stays in hospital, and improve communication between patients and carers," she said.